Updated April 23, 2025 8:10 AM PT

 Mutual Funds

-• Good for: Passive investments with an option to actively manage
+• Good for: Passive and diversified investments

 • Risk level: Moderate